-(c) In the event an Award is granted to an Awardee who is employed outside the United States and who is not compensated from a payroll maintained in the United States, the Committee or the Company may modify the

-- (d) Subject to Section 11.3(e) and Annex A to the Plan, the Committee or the Company may (but need not) establish rules or terms and conditions in an applicable Award Agreement, under which Awardees may be permitted to elect to defer receipt of cash or shares in settlement of Restricted Stock Units, Performance Stock, Performance Units and Deferred Stock Units for a specified period or until a specified event, either under an existing plan of the Company or otherwise. - (e) The Plan, in form and operation, is intended to comply with Section 409A of the Code.
+- (c) In the event an Award is granted to an Employee who is employed outside the United States and who is not compensated from a payroll maintained in the United States, the Committee or the Company may modify the provisions of the Plan as they pertain to such Award or Awardee to comply with applicable foreign law, and/or related regulations or requirements. - (d) Subject to Section 11.3(e) and Annex A to the Plan, the Committee or the Company may (but need not) establish rules or terms and conditions in an applicable Award Agreement, under which Awardees may be permitted to elect to defer receipt of cash or shares in settlement of Restricted Stock Units, Performance Stock and Performance Units for a specified period or until a specified event, either under an existing plan of the Company or otherwise. - (e) The Plan, in form and operation, is intended to comply with Section 409A of the Code.
 To the extent that the terms of the Plan are inconsistent with Section 409A, then the terms of the Plan will be automatically deemed to be amended and construed so as to be in compliance.
 The Committee or the Company may make any amendments to the Plan or to any outstanding Awards in order to comply with the requirements of Section 409A.
 To the extent that the Committee determines that any Award granted under the Plan is subject to Section 409A of the Code (a "Section 409A Award"), the Award Agreement evidencing such Award shall incorporate the terms and conditions required by Section 409A of the Code, including, without limitation, the terms set forth on Annex A hereto.